telerik/kendo-ui-core/docs/api/javascript/ui/grid.md

 The role data attribute of the widget used in the filter menu or a JavaScript function which initializes that widget.

-> This feature is not supported for columns which have their [values](#configuration-columns.values) option set.
+> This feature is not supported for columns which have their [values](#configuration-columns.values) option set and Boolean columns.

 > If [filterable.mode](#configuration-filterable.mode) is set to 'row', [columns.filterable.cell.template](#configuration-columns.filterable.cell.template) should be used to customize the input.